eventhelix/trace-to-sequence-diagram/readme.md

 Let's get started by converting a sample trace into a sequence diagram.
 We start with downloading a few tools:

 1. Download and install a free 45 day trial of [EventStudio System Designer](https://www.eventhelix.com/EventStudio/download.htm).
-1. Download and install the latest version of Python [Python 3.X](https://www.python.org/downloads/)
+1. Download and install the latest version of [Python 3.X](https://www.python.org/downloads/)
 1. Download and extract the latest release of the [trace to sequence diagram Python scripts](https://github.com/eventhelix/trace-to-sequence-diagram/releases)